 You may provide email addresses for any, all, or none of the options.
 Separate multiple addresses with a comma, and note there is a 100-character limit for each field.

-Here is an example of an individual subscribe notification email.
+Here is an example of an individual subscriber notification email.

-If you don't wish to receive these sort of notifications, leave the notification fields blank.
+If you don't wish to receive these notifications, leave the New subscriber notifications fields blank.
 If you have trouble receiving these notifications, check out our troubleshooting tips.